- What is cellulite?

 Cellulite is perfectly normal and poses no health risk.
 Its development is linked to weak connective tissue and can be genetically determined – completely independent of body type.
 Cellulite can be minimized with a healthy lifestyle, including a balanced diet and sufficient exercise.
 Conventional creams or home remedies offer only limited relief.
 Surgical procedures are out of the question for many, primarily due to the cost – and often don't deliver the desired results anyway.

-With a new active ingredient , skin689 has developed an anti-cellulite cream that specifically and sustainably addresses the causes of cellulite – weakened connective tissue and unevenly deposited fat cells – and can thus significantly improve the appearance.
+With a new active ingredient skin689 one Anti-cellulite cream developed that specifically and sustainably addresses the causes of cellulite – weakened connective tissue and unevenly stored fat cells – and can thus significantly improve its appearance.

-Treat cellulite on your buttocks and thighs with skin689 products.
+Treat cellulite on your buttocks and thighs with products from skin689

 Cellulite is perfectly normal and poses no health risk.
 Its development is linked to weak connective tissue and can be genetically determined – completely independent of body type.
 Cellulite can be minimized with a healthy lifestyle, including a balanced diet and sufficient exercise.
 Conventional creams or home remedies offer only limited relief.
 Surgical procedures are out of the question for many, primarily due to the cost – and often don't deliver the desired results anyway.

-With a new active ingredient , skin689 has developed an anti-cellulite cream that specifically and sustainably addresses the causes of cellulite – weakened connective tissue and unevenly deposited fat cells – and can thus significantly improve the appearance.
+With a new active ingredient skin689 one Anti-cellulite cream developed that specifically and sustainably addresses the causes of cellulite – weakened connective tissue and unevenly stored fat cells – and can thus significantly improve its appearance.

 Sources: